Manhattan School of Music

 Electro-pneumatic action

 In 1955, the Aeolian-Skinner Organ Company installed their Opus 1272, a three-manual instrument installed in a niche above and behind the stage of the Recital Hall of the Juilliard School of Music.
-The organ was designed by Vernon de Tar, Chair of the Organ Department, who also dedicated it on January 10, 1956.
+Vernon de Tar, Chair of the Organ Department, designed the organ and also dedicated it on January 10, 1956.
 The organ remained at the Claremont Avenue building when the Juilliard School relocated to Lincoln Center in 1969; the building's new occupants, the Manhattan School of Music, continued to use the organ.
-The organ was damaged by a leaky roof in 1969 and again in 1982, after which a substantial amount of pipework was replaced by Anthony Bufano.
+A leaky roof damaged the organ in 1969 and again in 1982, after which a substantial amount of pipework was replaced by Anthony Bufano.
 Tonal revisions by Bufano took place after another leak in 1988.
 The organ was removed in 2002 when Hubbard Hall was renovated and renamed Greenfield Hall.
+Following are the specifications from the Aeolian-Skinner Factory Contract.

 16